markshust/mbox-laravel/README.md

 ### SSL/HTTPS

-This project uses Traefik to terminate SSL, so you will need to generate a wildcard SSL cert for your domain.
+This project uses Traefik to terminate SSL, so you will need to generate an SSL certificate for your domain.

 Install `mkcert` to generate local SSL certs: